rcantore/forupgrade-campsite/README.md

 This is a REST API, not fully restful, and definitely not HATEOAS.
-It has two resources entry point, one for Campsites and one for Bookings For simplicity purposes, the base url will be the one provided by the local default configuration: *http://localhost:8080* Also there's a simple swagger instalation that can be found on <http://localhost:8080/api/swagger-ui.html>
+It has two resources entry point, one for Campsites and one for Bookings For simplicity purposes, the base url will be the one provided by the local default configuration: *http://localhost:8080* Also there's a simple swagger installation that can be found on <http://localhost:8080/api/swagger-ui.html>

 ### Campsites resource